peteraba/opulence-project-mysql/README.md

 ### To test [PR #122](https://github.com/opulencephp/Opulence/pull/122) (Primary key for migrations)

 We need to ensure that both new installs work without any hassle and old installs can upgrade using the fix tool.
+To repeat the test

 #### Test new installs